The Stone House, Manassas National Battlefield Park: After the Civil War

 The Stone House as it appeared in the early twentieth century.

 It is unsure when the Matthews family returned to their home after the Civil War.
 In October 1865, it and the adjacent land were sold to Mary Starbuck.
 After the Civil War, the tolls from the travelling public provided revenue for its maintenance and the profits of its owners.
 In 1879 the land was deeded to George Starbuck and his wife Meribah.
 Two years later the house was sold to Benson Pridemore.
 The Pridemores partitioned some upper rooms to make room for their children.
 This was the first major structural change made to the Stone House.
 Pridemore also added a front porch, a picket fence, and a barn to the property.

-In 1902, following Pridemore's death, the property was sold to Henry.
-J. Ayres.
-In 1904 Ayres added a kitchen and a large back porch to the house.
-Following Ayers' death I 1912, the house passed to his son, George.
+In 1902, following Pridemore's death, the property was sold to Henry J. Ayers.
+In 1904 Ayers added a kitchen and a large back porch to the house.
+Following Ayers' death in 1912, the house passed to his son, George.
 Photographic evidence indicates that artillery shells were put into the exterior walls sometime after 1912.
 Presumably, the artillery shells were placed where the masonry had been damaged during the Civil War.
 It is likely that George Ayers placed the projectiles in the house.

 In 1949, the Stone House was sold to the United States Government.
 Two major renovation projects took place since then, including re-roofing the structure and installing new electrical and plumbing systems.